Mpg2Cut2 - Intro

 try turning ON the frame dropping option.

-Smooth preview would probably need at least 2 Ghz even for a moderate bit rate HD Mpeg file.
+High Definition:-Smooth preview would probably need at least 2 Ghz even for a moderate bit rate HD Mpeg file.
 For the seriously high bit rates that some countries have, you probably need more than 3Ghz, at a guess.

 On slower machines, HD preview will be a bit jerky.

-(View menu), which allows HD preview on a MUCH more humble machine.
+Turn on the option to drop frames when behind (View menu), which allows HD preview on a MUCH more humble machine.

 Recommended